dilfyg/dilfyg.github.io/_pages/about.md

 I'm a graduate in Biochemistry self teaching a number of data analytic techniques for use in the data industry.

-I am using this GitHub pages platform as a way of showcasing projects that I am working on for potential employers to come and see.
+I am using this GitHub pages platform as a extension of my CV by showcasing projects that I am working on and have done in the past, for potential employers to come and see.